seregazhuk/seregazhuk.github.io_old/_posts/2016-05-02-php-liskov.md

 When we define an abstraction we also define an interface for our client code.
 When dealing with an *interface* everything was simple: we must implement all methods or there will be an error.

 Within a class abstraction, everything comes more tricky.
-In child classes, we can override and change the behaviour of their parent.
+In child classes, we can override and change the behavior of their parent.
 And PHP will not complain.
 For example, if a parent class returns a string from its method, we can override it and return an array in a child.
 From PHP's point of view, everything is fine.
-In a parent class a method gets an array as a parameter, but in a child, you can change this behaviour and wait for a number as a method parameter.
+In a parent class a method gets an array as a parameter, but in a child, you can change this behavior and wait for a number as a method parameter.
 Everything you like!

-And when PHP is silent, LSP sais: *"Hey, Child classes should never break the parent class' type definitions"*.
+And when PHP is silent, LSP says: *"Hey, Child classes should never break the parent class' type definitions"*.
 But why?
 PHP does not complain about it.
 Why should I care about type definitions?

 The answer is in the question.
 The key word here is *type*.
 You *should* care about types because when you define a new class, you define a new *type* in your language.
 And like a creator you have a full access to define rules for this new type.
 That's why
 PHP is silent here.
 You simply say:*"Hey, PHP, your basic types are not enough for me, so I'm going to create a new one."*.
 And PHP has nothing else to do but to listen to you.
-PHP sais: *"OK, go and create a new type!".*
+PHP says: *"OK, go and create a new type!".*

-After this dialog with PHP and after creating a new data type it's your responsibility to achieve the same behaviour of objects in a hierarchy.
+After this dialog with PHP and after creating a new data type it's your responsibility to achieve the same behavior of objects in a hierarchy.
 As soon as we have a parent class and a child, we have a hierarchy.
 And we have additional responsibilities.

 {% highlight php %}